Updated March 18, 2026

 Behavior

-All residential areas and the historic center, especially around Markt and Burg squares.
+All residential areas and the historic center, especially around Markt square, Burg square, and the canal district.
+Noise carries far in the narrow medieval streets.

 How to avoid